 - September: Successful applicants begin to receive scholarships

-For scholarships beginning in Fall 2023, we are particularly interested in students who propose to write dissertations on topics such as (but not limited to) the following:
+For scholarships beginning in the coming academic year, we are particularly interested in students who propose to write dissertations on topics such as (but not limited to) the following:

 - The Church & the Mosque (questions of theology, history, and/or contemporary relations)